Image relevance check

 Shopping focus

-Cremini mushrooms, cups arborio rice, vegetable or chicken broth, and shiitake mushrooms shape the main flavor of Creamy Mushroom Risotto, so choose those carefully before worrying about smaller pantry additions.
+Cremini mushrooms, cups arborio rice, vegetable or chicken broth, and shiitake mushrooms carry most of the flavor.
+Spend attention there first.

 Prep notes

-Cremini mushrooms sliced 1/4-inch thick, vegetable or chicken broth kept warm in a separate pot, and shiitake mushrooms stems removed, sliced before you start cooking so the method does not stall.
+Cremini mushrooms sliced 1/4-inch thick, vegetable or chicken broth kept warm in a separate pot, and shiitake mushrooms stems removed, sliced before heat goes on.

 Adjustment logic